nodeca/nodeca/INSTALL.md

 Edit `application.yml` and `database.yml` to fit your environment.
 For development - no changes usually needed.

-Init database:
+## Init database

+Apply migrations:

     ./nodeca.js migrate --all

+If you need test data, apply seed.
+List available:

+    ./nodeca.js seed

+Then use one by number:

+    ./nodeca.js seed -n <NUMBER>

 ## Run

     ./nodeca.js server

-Run with motitor (autorestart when you make changes):
+Run with monitor (autorestart when you make changes):

      make dev-server